Conditional Simulation Using Diffusion Schr\"odinger Bridges: Conditional Diffusion Bridge

-We show here that \eqref{eq:SBuncondreformulated} can be reformulated as a SB on an extended space, which we will refer to as Conditional SB (CSB), so the theoretical results for existence and uniqueness of the solution to the SB problem apply.
-Additionally, we can adapt DSB to solve numerically the CSB problem.
-The resulting algorithm is called Conditional DSB (CDSB). \begin{proposition} Consider the following SB problem
+We show here that \eqref{eq:SBuncondreformulated} can be reformulated as a SB on an extended space, which we will refer to as Conditional SB (CSB), so the theoretical results for existence and uniqueness of the solution to the SB problem apply. \begin{proposition} Consider the following SB problem